syncfusion-content/ej2-asp-core-mvc-docs/ej2-asp-core-mvc/gantt/managing-tasks.md

-We can also do CRUD operations over Gantt data and save the changes to database.
-By using `BatchUrl` property of DataManager, we can communicate with the controller method to update the data source on CRUD operation.
+The CRUD operations over Gantt data can be done and the changes can be saved to database.
+By using `BatchUrl` property of DataManager, communicate with the controller method to update the data source on CRUD operation.
 In gantt CRUD actions on task are dependent with other tasks.
-For example on editing the child record on chart side, corresponding parent item also will get affect and predecessor dependency task as well get affected.
+For example, on editing the child record on chart side, corresponding parent item also will get affected and predecessor dependency task as well gets affected.
 So in Gantt all the CRUD operations are considered to be batch editing where you will get all the affected records as collection.
-Please check the below code snippet to assign controller method to this property.

 {% if page.publishingplatform == "aspnet-core" %}